Goal-oriented Semantic Communication for Robot Arm Reconstruction in Digital Twin: Feature and Temporal Selections: Simulation Results

-In this section, we validate the effectiveness of our proposed GSC reconstruction framework and compare it with the traditional framework via both simulations and experiments.
-Specifically, we compare the following schemes: \begin{itemize} \item \textbf{Traditional Wired Framework} (labelled as ‘‘Wired”): the real robot transmits the original message $\hvec{m}_t$ in Eq. (\ref{equ:msg}) at every time step through wired link; \item \textbf{Traditional Wireless Framework} (labelled as ‘‘Wireless”): the real robot transmits the original message $\hvec{m}_t$ at every time step via wireless link. \item \textbf{GSC Framework with Feature Selection but without Temporal Selection} (labelled as ‘‘FS”): the real robot transmits the semantic information $\hvec{m}_{t}^*$ at every time step via wireless link. \item \textbf{GSC Framework with both Feature Selection and Temporal Selection} (labelled as ‘‘FS\&PPDQN”): the real robot transmits the semantic information $\hvec{m}_{t}^*$ at selected time steps via wireless link. \end{itemize} Additionally, we present the performance of our proposed GSC framework under both strict and relaxed reconstruction error constraints to demonstrate its adaptability in balancing the communication load and the reconstruction error: \begin{itemize} \item \textbf{Strict Constraint} (labelled as ‘‘SC”): A strict error constraint is applied to the GSC framework, which allows the average normalised angle error to increase by up to 0.002\% and the average normalised velocity error to increase by up to 0.005\% as compared to the Traditional Wireless Framework. \item \textbf{Relaxed Constraint} (labelled as ‘‘RC”): The GSC framework is allowed to tolerate a higher reconstruction error in exchange for a reduced communication load in the relaxed constraint case, where the average normalised angle error is allowed to increase by up to 0.02\% while the average normalised velocity error can increase by up to 0.05\% compared to the Traditional Wireless Framework. \end{itemize}
+Additionally, we present the performance of our proposed GSC framework under both strict and relaxed reconstruction error constraints to demonstrate its adaptability in balancing the communication load and the reconstruction error: \begin{itemize} \item \textbf{Strict Constraint} (labelled as ‘‘SC”): A strict error constraint is applied to the GSC framework, which allows the average normalised angle error to increase by up to 0.002\% and the average normalised velocity error to increase by up to 0.005\% as compared to the Traditional Wireless Framework. \item \textbf{Relaxed Constraint} (labelled as ‘‘RC”): The GSC framework is allowed to tolerate a higher reconstruction error in exchange for a reduced communication load in the relaxed constraint case, where the average normalised angle error is allowed to increase by up to 0.02\% while the average normalised velocity error can increase by up to 0.05\% compared to the Traditional Wireless Framework. \end{itemize}

-The robot arm considered in the simulations and experiments is the 7-DoF Franka Research 3 (FR3) equipped with a two-finger parallel gripper.
-Its low-level control frequency is preset by the manufacturer at 1 kHz, hence the message transmission interval is set to be 1 ms. The settings for the channel parameters and hyperparameters are given in Table \ref{tab:1}.